NICARAGUA & MARIPOSA UPDATE -Sad and Worried for the future

 In the 13 years I have been here, life has improved for many Nicaraguans but is still phenomenally difficult for many.
 Life is not cheap here and gets more expensive by the minute….20 cords for 3 small tomatoes ( average wage C1200 per week), bus fares rising constantly.
 This is in the context of general economic collapse – not just tourism but commerce, construction are all in free fall.
 What is cheap here is labour and the zona francas (sweatshops) are taking full advantage of people’s desperation – the only area of the economy to be expanding.
 Xmas will be sad time for many.
 Even Guillermina knows she will not get any presents this year.

 On the personal level, it is hard watching the Mariposa fall apart, watching Nicaragua fall apart.
 I often wake up crying, get lots of headaches and nausea and, though it does not seem possible, each day the news is worse than the day before.
-The Ortega/Murillo government never seems to run out of new ideas for repression – right now it is journalists and NGOs who are getting it in the neck.

 On the up side – Guillermina is coping remarkably well, and in general is being very helpful wherever she can.
 I love my little house, my garden, my animals, my glass of wine and the company of both resident and visiting friends.
 My admin team have been magnificent – Ismael, Rosa, Josimar, Felix, Donal, Melba and many of the workers are incredibly supportive.
 I also have a great intern right now, Jaime who spent forever applying for a grant to the Dog Trust (we will know in January).
 I do still spend some money on trying to keep our small piece of the natural world alive whilst the rest is destroyed before our very eyes.
 Thanks to a special donation we will release iguana on Xmas day – I cannot think of anything I would rather do!.
 We still feed wild birds, plant rare trees and flowers for bees and butterflies though their numbers are vastly reduced this year (I blame pesticides and anti-mosquito fumigations mainly).